-In the future, CBI's modeling approach could be extended geographically and/or enhanced with additional data, based on agency and stakeholder priorities.
-This work could be leveraged to further support strategic planning in various ways, such as by using each model, its components, and input data to independently evaluate criteria and sea space, or by combining the thematic models into a least-conflict analysis to highlight areas most suited for exploration of OSW development under different scenarios.
+In the future, CBI's models could be extended geographically, (e.g. to include California's state waters or to Oregon for regional planning efforts), and/or enhanced with additional data and expert input, based on agency and stakeholder priorities.
+This work could be leveraged to further support strategic planning by combining the thematic models in a least-conflict analysis to highlight areas most suited for exploration of OSW development, under different scenarios.
 There is a need for continued investment, to keep the analysis current and relevant throughout the different stages of offshore wind energy planning in California.

-RESOURCES LEGACY FUND
+RESOURCES LEGACY FUND Creative Solutions.

-Creative Solutions.
 Lasting Results.